Home / Education / Crypto / Guides / What Is Official $TRUMP Memecoin: Everything You Need to Know

 Step 3: Deposit Funds, Place An Order And Complete Your Purchase

 Deposit funds into your account in fiat currency or cryptocurrency.
-Then, navigate to the TrumpCoin market by searching for it in the exchange’s trading database.
-Choose a transaction amount and review the transaction details (including any applicable fees).
+Then, navigate the TrumpCoin market by searching for it in the exchange’s trading database.
+Choose a transaction amount and review the transaction details (including applicable fees).

 TrumpCoins: FREED Vs. DTC Vs. TRUMP Vs. Save America DJT Vs. TrumpCoin DJT Vs. TrumpMedia DJT Vs TREMP